 Each DLM learning map model is a large and complex representation of how students can develop academic knowledge and skills.
-These maps highlight multiple potential pathways that students may follow to develop knowledge and skills.
+These maps highlight multiple potential pathways that students may follow to develop knowledge and skills in ELA and mathematics.

-Claims organize the DLM learning map model so that the maps can drive the assessment system and support test administrators in setting instructional priorities for each grade.
-The DLM claims are broad statements about what students are to learn and what the assessments measure.
+Claims organize the DLM learning map model so that the maps can drive the assessment system and support test administrators in setting instructional priorities at each grade level.
+DLM claims are broad statements about what students are to learn and what the assessments measure.

 Subareas of the claims, called conceptual areas, identify large areas of conceptually-related skills in the DLM learning map model and connect the maps to the overall claims.
-Conceptual areas are organized around common cognitive processes (Figure 2).
+Conceptual areas are organized around common cognitive processes (Figure 2.)